An illustration of the Sun and planets

 NEO Surveyor

-Near-Earth Object (NEO) Surveyor is the first space telescope designed to hunt asteroids and comets that may be potential hazards to Earth.
-It will launch no earlier than June 2028.
+NEO Surveyor will hunt asteroids and comets that are potential hazards to Earth.
+Launch is no earlier than 2028.

 A gray spacecraft is illustrated over Venus with one of its instruments scanning the planet below.